realk1ko/cockpit-container/README.md

 - https://cockpit-project.org/guide/latest/cockpit.conf.5
 - https://cockpit-project.org/guide/latest/https

+Per default the web interface binds to port 9090.
+Access that port using `https://<YOUR_HOSTNAME>:9090/` to get started.

 ## Why provide/use Cockpit as Container?

 Cockpit's design in regards to the web interface is - in my opinion - a bit cumbersome.
 It has several drawbacks that I